malpern/cursor-mirror/readme.md

    - Use Encoding tab to configure and start streaming
    - Use Server tab to start the HTTP server and get stream access
    - Access HLS stream at the provided URL or scan the QR code with a mobile device
+   - For iCloud discovery, ensure you're signed into the same iCloud account on both devices

 ## Project Structure